Periodontal Disease in Dogs: Signs, Prevention & Treatment

 Tartar and plaque can form below the gum line and act as a nesting ground for bacteria.
 As the bacteria multiply, they cause the gums to become inflamed, a condition known as gingivitis.

-Over time, the infection and inflammation spread to damage the surrounding gum tissue and bones; this severe condition is referred to as periodontitis or periodontal disease.
+Over time, the infection and inflammation can spread and damage the surrounding gum tissue and bones; this severe condition is referred to as periodontitis or periodontal disease.

 What are the signs of dental disease?

-Because dental disease is progressive, the signs vary depending on the stage of the inflammation and infection.
-Typical signs include:
+Since dental disease is progressive, the signs vary depending on the stage of the inflammation and infection.
+Typical signs include:• Bad breath

 • Inflamed or swollen gums